blog details

 Sell investments.
 You can also get money by selling some investments in any non-retirement account.
 If you sell losing investments, you won’t owe any capital gains taxes; you can use some of that if necessary.

-Remember, small adjustments can make a significant difference over time.
+Minor adjustments can make a significant difference over time.
 By being proactive and resourceful, you can navigate rising costs and maintain financial stability.
-I’ll be lying if I don’t tell you, it could be difficult, but don’t give up.
-We need to make it happen.
+It won’t be easy, but don’t give up.
+You’ll need to make it happen.
 Like the old saying, “If there is a will, there is a way.”